paboyle/Grid/documentation/manual.rst

 This ordering is :math:`x + L_x * y + L_x*L_y*z + L_x*L_y*L_z *t`

 Peek and poke routines are provided to perform single site operations.
-These operations are extremely low performance and are not intended for algorithm development or performance critical code.
+These operations are extremely low performance and are not intended for algorithm development or performance-critical code.

 The following are `collective` operations and involve communication between nodes.
 All nodes receive the same result by broadcast from the owning node::